THE BASICS EXPLAINED

 - If the deceased is deemed domiciled in the UK their estate has to pay UK Inheritance Tax on all their assets.
 If they aren’t deemed domiciled in the UK their estate:

-- has to pay Inheritance Tax on their assets in the UK – except excluded assets
+- has to pay Inheritance Tax on their assets situated in the UK – except excluded assets

 - will not have to pay UK Inheritance Tax on their assets outside the UK.

-“Domicile” is a complex concept which is based on a long line of cases in the field of international law and specific advice on this issue may be required.
+“Domicile” is a complex concept which is based on a long line of cases in the field of international law and advice should be sought when needed, as the rules are constantly changing.

-This guide concentrates on IHT due on a person’s death rather than during their lifetime and assumes that you are domiciled in England or Wales.
+This guide concentrates on IHT due on a person’s death rather than during their lifetime and assumes that you are domiciled in the UK.

 In calculating whether IHT is due on an estate, the first step is to value the estate, which includes: